Siege of Ma'arra

 The siege of Ma'arra occurred in late 1098 in the city of Ma'arrat Nu'man, in what is modern-day Syria, during the First Crusade.
-It is infamous for the claims of widespread cannibalism committed by the Crusaders.
+It is infamous for cannibalism committed by the Crusaders, possibly on a widespread scale.

 Background

 The First Crusaders, including Raymond IV of Toulouse and Bohemond of Taranto, launched the siege of Antioch in October 1097.
 That December, Bohemond and Robert II of Flanders led 20,000 men to forage and plunder the surrounding countryside of food, opening Raymond IV to counterattack by Seljuk Empire commander and Antioch governor Yaghi-Siyan.
 The crusaders were suffering widespread hunger by early 1098.

 In July 1098, Raymond Pilet d'Alès, a knight in Raymond IV's army, led an expedition against Ma'arra, an important city on the road south towards Damascus.
 His troops met a much larger Muslim garrison in the town, and they were routed with many casualties.
 For the rest of the summer, the Crusaders continued their march south, captured many other small towns, and arrived again at Ma'arra in November.